-In the relational database world, outer joins allow you to return a relations even when data is missing from one side of a join.
-For example, a report from a social networking site might want to list all users, plus the number of items they have upvoted.
-With an outer join, such a query would return even those users who have not upvoted anything.
+In the relational database world, outer joins allow you to return relations even when data is missing from one side of a join.
+For example, you might want all of the mbrainz artists and their start years, including artists who do not even have a start year.